 The key to building a self-directed learning habit is to make yourself accountable.
 For most of us, being accountable to ourselves simply isn’t enough to be successful.

 If you don’t have someone to learn with, join a popular online course or membership-based learning community with other students who are committed to learning.
-You can also start your own Facebook Group or weekly Google Hangout so you can talk about what you’re learning, ask questions and help each other succeed together.
+You can also start your own Facebook Group or weekly Zoom Hangout so you can talk about what you’re learning, ask questions and help each other succeed together.

 5. Apply what you learn by building your own digital portfolio.